bluemind-net/suggestionbox/README.md

 We used to be overwhelmed by feature requests in our issue tracker (Jira).
-The Suggestion Box is our solution to this problem: encourge our users to vote and comment to other users' issues rather than duplicating them over and over in a specific website.
+The Suggestion Box is our solution to this problem: encourge our users to vote and comment to other users' issues in a dedicated website rather than duplicating them over and over in Jira.

 ### Issue storage

-The Suggestion Box is heavily coupled with Jira, and can be seen as a Jira front-end to handle tickets in a specific project (named "SB, by the way").
+The Suggestion Box is heavily coupled with Jira, and can be seen as a Jira front-end to handle tickets in a specific "SB" project.
 This is good enough for us, but we'll be glad to merge pull requests that will abstract the back-end and enable to store suggestions in other issue trackers, or just about any database.

 ### User management